-Shepherd's House is a 12-18 month transitional residential treatment program for men 18 years of age and older.
+Shepherds House is a 12-18 month transitional residential treatment program for men 18 years of age and older.
 It is a very structured program that promotes personal responsibility and accountability for those seeking sustained abstinence from mood and mind-altering substances.
-Those who are admitted to this program are asked to commit to a minimum of one year, while others may need the full 18 months or longer.
+Those who are admitted are asked to commit to a minimum of one year, while others may need the full 18 months or longer.

-The program is a three-phase program following the initial orientation period.
-All residents are on orientation until they have obtained full-time employment of 30 hours or more per week, have paid the $150 deposit, have obtained an AA/NA sponsor and are current with their rent.
+The program is a three-phase program following the initial orientation period (typically 30 days).
+All residents are on orientation until they have obtained full-time employment of 30 hours or more per week, have paid the $250 administration fee, have obtained an AA/NA sponsor and are current with their rent.
 Once the orientation period is completed residents move to Phase 1.

 During this phase residents are able to leave the residence on their own.
 Curfew is 10 pm Sunday through Thursday and 11 pm Friday and Saturday.

 Phase II is an earned phase and requires that individuals have been a resident for at least 30 days, shown considerable effort in participating in their recovery, have requested phasing up from Phase I with their assigned counselor, and are approved by the counselor and the treatment team, which is made up of the clinical staff and the resident house manager.

 Phase III is the final phase of treatment.
 Residents in Phase III transition to our three-quarter-way house where they have their own efficiency apartment.
 Rent then is paid at the rate of $350 per month.
 Here curfews are later and there is less structure.
 However, residents are expected to continue to meet program rules and guidelines and may have limitations placed upon their movement if they fail to comply.